ibm-cloud-docs/sap/sap-refarch-nw-hana.md

 **HANA for standard system**

 * Primary application server instance (PAS) - The global directories of the ASCS instance can be used as the global file system.
 That means that the host with the ASCS instance is the SAP global host.
 However, you can also separately install the global directories on any host of your SAP system landscape.
 You can also use the SAP transport host or the host with the global file system (SAP global host) as your primary application server instance host.
 Optionally, you can install one or more additional application server instances.
 * Database instance (DB) - To assist your project's planning phase, more design considerations are provided at SAP AnyDB – HANA database with {{site.data.keyword.cloud_notm}} for SAP.
-For more information, see [AnyDB - SAP HANA](/docs/sap?topic=sap-anydb-hana-db) and [Infrastructure certified by SAP](/docs/sap?topic=sap-iaas-offerings).
+For more information, see [AnyDB - SAP HANA](/docs/sap?topic=sap-anydb-hana-db) and [Infrastructure certified for SAP](/docs/sap?topic=sap-iaas-offerings).
 * Additional Application Server (AAS) - You can install one or more additional application server instances for an existing SAP system.
 Additional application server instances are optional and can be installed on separate hosts.
 * SAP Dialog Instance (DI) / Additional Application Instance (AAS) - Dialog Instance (DI) is an additional application instance on top of the Central Instance (CI).
 Normally the DI is set up on a different host.

     Dialog instance consists of Gateway (GW), Internet Communication Manager (ICM), and Dispatcher Process (Disp) only.
 The DI has no Message Server and Enqueue Work Process.

     DI always starts after the CI starts because the DI depends on CI as the main instance where message server and enqueue server exist.
 DI is used to balance the load and handle more workload rather than use only the Central Instance.
 The new name for DI is Additional Application Server (AAS).

     Structure:

     DI/AAS = GW + ICM + Disp

     For more information about configuring and adding a AAS instance in heterogeneous SAP environment, see [SAP Note - 680617  INST: Appl.
 Server in Heterogeneous SAP System Environment](https://launchpad.support.sap.com/#/notes/680617).

     The benefit of an AAS and DI is to balance the load from the PAS instance by distributing a significant percent of the workload, to an additional DI and AAS server.
 With help of SAP load balancer mechanism, the AAS and DI provide good performance.
 Having an AAS and additional DI increases the processing power as well, using the resources of its new server capacity for all system business workload.

     For more information, see [SAP Note 26317 - Set up for LOGON group for autom load balancing](https://launchpad.support.sap.com/#/notes/26317).

 ## Multiple-host HANA system
 {: #sap-refarch-nw-hana-dist}